 Explore White Cliffs Country and you’ll discover a unique destination where coast meets countryside, ancient meets modern and relaxation meets adventure.
-Just a short journey from London and recognised as the UK’s gateway to Europe, White Cliffs Country is overflowing with opportunities for you to enjoy creative and personal experiences.
+Just a short journey from London, White Cliffs Country is overflowing with opportunities for you to enjoy creative and personal experiences.
 With no shortage of different things to see and do in this part of Kent, White Cliffs Country lets you escape the everyday, making memories to treasure and share.

 Named after its own spectacular natural feature, the world-famous White Cliffs of Dover, White Cliffs Country holds the key to an exciting journey of discovery.
 Look a little closer and uncover countless hidden gems within Dover, Deal and Sandwich.
 Full of fascinating history and heritage, these characterful towns and their neighbouring picturesque villages are surrounded by striking coastline and beautiful countryside, perfect to explore on foot or on two wheels.
 In White Cliffs Country, around 22% of the entire region is designated an 'Area of Outstanding Natural Beauty' (AONB) and 3% of this is designated as Heritage Coast.